Subcity Radio: History

 Subcity was founded in 1995 after the initial Glasgow University radio brand, Sweet FM, was used by former members of the team who had graduated.
 They encountered regulatory problems during their broadcast in 1994, leaving the Sweet FM brand tarnished and in dispute with the university student authorities over naming and logo rights.
 Subsequently, the official university station was rebranded as Subcity Radio.

-The university's first broadcast was as Sweet FM in September 1993 for one month on an FM RSL from an un-let University flat in the Murano Street Student Village.
+The university's first broadcast was as Sweet FM in September 1993 for one month on an FM restricted service licence (RSL) from an un-let university flat in the Murano Street Student Village.
 The next broadcast was under the Ton and a Half brand in conjunction with the Glasgow School of Art who were celebrating their 150th anniversary in the Winter of 1994, with a subsequence joint venture with the School of Art in the winter of 1995 under the "Art School Radio" brand.